Santi Quattro Coronati: History

 In the 13th century a Cosmatesque cloister was added.
 The Cardinal Palace was enlarged by cardinal Stefano Conti, a nephew of Pope Innocent III.
 Cardinal Conti also transformed the palace into a fortress, to shelter Popes in the Lateran during the conflict with the Hohenstaufen emperors.
-In 1247, the chapel of St Sylvester, on the ground floor of the fortress, was consecrated; it contains frescoes depicting the stories of Pope Silvester I and Emperor Constantine I, among which the un-historical baptism of the emperor, as well as a depiction of the Donation of Constantine.
+In 1247, the chapel of St Sylvester, on the ground floor of the fortress, was consecrated; it contains frescoes depicting the stories of Pope Silvester I and Emperor Constantine I, among which the un-historical baptism of the emperor, as well as a depiction of the forged Donation of Constantine.
 Painted in the backdrop of political struggles between Pope Innocent IV and the freshly excommunicated holy Roman emperor Frederick II, the frescoes are meant to underscore the desired sovereignty of the Church (Pope Silvester) over the Empire (Constantine).

 When the Popes moved to Avignon (14th century), the Cardinal Palace fell into ruin.
 Thus, upon the return of the Popes to Rome with Pope Martin V, a restoration was necessary.
 However, when the Papal residence moved from the Lateran to the Vatican palace, this basilica lost importance.
 In 1564, Pope Pius IV entrusted the basilica and the surrounding buildings to the Augustinians, who still serve it.

 The interest in the history of this complex renewed in 1913, thanks to the work of the Fine Arts Superintendent Antonio Muñoz.
 Once the building became an orphanage, the Augustinian nuns put a revolving drum by its entrance which was used as a deposit "box" for unwanted babies.